Richard Yonck Bio

 Seattle futurist Richard Yonck is the founder of Intelligent Future Consulting where he consults to businesses and organizations, speaks to audiences and writes about artificial intelligence and other emerging trends and technologies, with a focus on their impacts on business and society.
 Richard explores short to long-range futures with an eye to how this knowledge can help us prepare for potential eventualities and to promote our preferred futures.

-Writing regularly about the future and emerging technologies, Richard’s work has appeared in numerous publications including The Futurist Magazine, Scientific American, World Future Review, Fast Company, Wired, Psychology Today, Salon, H+ Magazine, Mensa Bulletin, American Cinematographer and The Seattle Times.
+Writing regularly about the future and emerging technologies, Richard’s work has appeared in numerous publications including Scientific American, World Future Review, Futurist Magazine, Fast Company, Wired, GeekWire, Psychology Today, Salon, H+ Magazine, American Cinematographer and The Seattle Times.
 He’s been interviewed and quoted about foresight issues in numerous mediums, including The New York Times, Wall Street Journal, BBC News, Forbes, Investor’s Business Daily, SAP Digitalist, Singularity Hub, Next Avenue and numerous podcasts and radio programs.